GeoscienceAustralia/ptha/propagation/SWALS/README.md

 shallow water equations solvers, see https://github.com/rjleveque/nthmp-benchmark-problems ).

 Mass conservation tracking is also implemented (both the volume in the domain, and the time-integrated fluxes through the boundaries).
 The example scripts show how to print out the difference between these quantities at regular intervals (any change from a constant implies mass conservation errors).
-You should not expect any mass conservation errors, although
+You should not expect any mass conservation errors, (although tiny, non-systematic floating-point related changes in the mass balance are normal).

 A range of other tests are currently not provided here to avoid the need to distribute large elevation data.
 It has been compared with the linear solver in